trias-project/rinse-pathways-checklist/README.md

 ## Rationale

-This repository contains the functionality to standardize the data of [Zieritz et al. (2017)](https://link.springer.com/article/10.1007/s10530-016-1278-z) (Supplementary Table 2) to a [Darwin Core checklist](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
-The repository also contains the code for a [website](http://trias-project.github.io/rinse-pathways-checklist/map.html) to explore the checklist data.
+This repository contains the functionality to standardize the data of [Zieritz et al. (2017)](https://doi.org/10.1007/s10530-016-1278-z) (Supplementary Table 2) to a [Darwin Core checklist](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
 It was developed for the [TrIAS project](http://trias-project.be).

 ## Workflow